surjos/temp/Tutorial.md

 ![](tutorial/Serial-Monitor.png)

-Go ahead and try the commands listed in `Razor_AHRS.pde` by typing them into the edit box at the top of the *Serial Monitor*.
+Go ahead and try the commands listed in `Razor_AHRS.ino` by typing them into the edit box at the top of the *Serial Monitor*.
 For example you can switch to binary output by sending `#ob` and should see something like  this:

 ![](tutorial/Serial-Monitor-2.png)